-- 1. Director General, Department of Environment, Convener - 2.
-Director (Technical) Department of Environment, Member Secretary - 3.
-Four Bio-scientists to be nominated by MOEF - 4.
-One Medical Scientists (Knowledgeable and experienced in human health aspects) - 5.
-One Scientist specialized in Biosafety affairs
+- 1. Convener- Director General, Department of Environment, - 2.
+Member Secretary- One of the Directors Department of Environment having relevant expertise on biosafety and Biodiversity. - 3.
+Members Four Bio-scientists to be nominated by MOEF - 4.
+Member -One Medical Scientists (Knowledgeable and experienced in human health aspects) - 5.
+Member- One Scientist specialized in Biosafety affairs. - 6.
+Director General, National Institute of Biotechnology.

-Note: Bio-scientists will be chosen from the following areas: Persons knowledgeable in Biotechnology in the Field of Molecular Biology, rDNA, Immunology, Tissue Culture, Plant and Animal Breeding, Microbiology, Entomology, Biochemistry, Plant Pathology, Food Science and Nutrition
+Note: Bio-scientists will be chosen from the Public Universities and Research Institutes with expertise in relevant fields, such as the following areas: Environmental Safety, Foodsafety, Nutrition, Molecular Biology, Biochemistry, Plant, Fish and Animal Breeding, Microbiology, Entomology, and Plant Pathology; etc.